 Can you use a 12 speed cassette on a direct drive turbo trainer?

-Most of the direct drive smart turbo trainers on the market are designed for bikes with anywhere from an 8 to 11 speed cassette on the wheel.
+Most of the direct drive smart turbo trainers on the market are designed as standard for bikes with anywhere from an 8 to 11 speed cassette on the wheel.
 However it is possible to use a 12 speed cassette on a direct drive turbo trainer.

 SRAM Mountain Bike Group Sets: